 Join Justin Seeley for an in-depth discussion in this video Before you watch this course, part of Building a Single-Page Website in Muse.

-- [Voiceover] Although I'm gonna be with you every step of the way, walking you through how to create this website from scratch, this course does assume that you have some previous knowledge about Adobe Muse.
-So if you've not done so already, it might be a good idea to go ahead and check out Muse CC Essential Training.
-This is gonna be a great course to help get you up to speed with using the basic tools and features of Adobe Muse.
-So, what you're gonna do is just pause this video, go find that one, watch that, and then come back and I'll be happy to take you through this project-based course.
+- [Instructor] Although I'm going to be with you every step of the way walking you through how to create this website from scratch, this course does assume that you have some previous knowledge about Adobe Muse, so if you've not done so already it might be a good idea to go ahead and check out Muse CC Essential Training.
+This is going to be a great course to help get you up to speed with using the basic tools and features of Adobe Muse.
+So, what you're going to do is just pause this video, go find that one, watch that and then come back and I'll be happy to take you through this project-based course.

 I think it'll just make this course a little bit more fun and easy for you to do if you already have these basic skills in place.